learn-co-curriculum/phase-0-html-tables-lab/README.md

 see there are 3 headers, "City", "State", and "2017 estimate", and data for each of the four cities.

-To complete this task, follow the order of table creation we discussed earlier - first you need to create a `table`, and place rows inside, dedicate the first row to just headers, and then add in the data in the appropriate order so that each city name falls under the "City" column, each state is under "State", etc...
+To complete this task, follow the order of table creation we discussed earlier:

+1. Create a `table`, and place rows inside,
+2. Dedicate the first row to just headers
+3. Add in the data in the appropriate order so that each city name falls under the "City" column, each state is under "State", etc...

 Run `learn` to test your work and see your progress.
 The tests also include the exact population numbers, so feel free to copy them from the errors!